A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Introduction

 As summarized in \cref{tab:constraints}, observations in the $21$st century have placed very strong constraints on $\omega$.
-Already in 2003, Shapiro time delay measurements of the Cassini satellite on its way to Saturn constrained $\omega \gtrsim 10^4$, and recent strong-field tests from timing of rapidly rotating neutron stars (pulsars) even bounds $\omega \gtrsim 10^5$.
+Already in 2003, Shapiro time delay measurements of the Cassini satellite on its way to Saturn constrained $\omega \gtrsim 10^4$, and recent strong-field tests from timing rapidly rotating neutron stars (pulsars) even bound $\omega \gtrsim 10^5$.
 On cosmological scales, however, the story is different.
 Roughly speaking, constraints have tightened from only $\omega \gtrsim 10^2$ with stage-II survey data in the 2000s to $\omega \gtrsim 10^3$ with stage-III surveys in the 2010s.
-In the next decade, \cite{alonso_observational_2017} expects cosmological constraints to improve by another order of magnitude with upcoming stage-IV surveys like \euclid{} \citep{laureijsEuclidDefinitionStudy2011}, DESI \citep{desi_collaboration_desi_2016}, the Vera C. Rubin Observatory \citep{lsst_science_collaboration_lsst_2009}, SKA \citep{yahya_cosmological_2015} and next-generation CMB experiments \citep{abazajian_cmb-s4_2016}.
-Fisher forecasts found that if $\omega = 800$, then \euclid{} should be able to constrain this to $3\%$ using galaxy clustering and weak lensing data \citep{fruscianteEuclidConstrainingLinearly}.
-Likewise, the forecast of \cite{Ballardini_2019} found that upcoming clustering and weak lensing data in combination with BOSS and CMB observations has the potential to reach $\omega \gtrsim 10\,000$ in the most optimistic case.
+In the next decade, \cite{alonso_observational_2017} expects cosmological constraints to improve by another order of magnitude with upcoming stage-IV surveys like \textit{Euclid} \citep{laureijsEuclidDefinitionStudy2011}, \textit{DESI} \citep{desi_collaboration_desi_2016}, the \textit{Vera C. Rubin Observatory} \citep{lsst_science_collaboration_lsst_2009}, \textit{SKA} \citep{yahya_cosmological_2015} and next-generation cosmic microwave background (CMB) experiments \citep{abazajian_cmb-s4_2016}.
+Fisher forecasts found that if $\omega = 800$, then \textit{Euclid} should be able to constrain this to $3\%$ using galaxy clustering and weak lensing data \citep{fruscianteEuclidConstrainingLinearly}.
+Likewise, \cite{Ballardini_2019} forecast that upcoming clustering and weak lensing data in combination with \textit{BOSS} and CMB observations have the potential to reach $\omega \gtrsim 10^4$ in the most optimistic case.
 With these seemingly ever-tightening competing constraints, BD has become a benchmark theory for testing (deviations from) GR.
 BD also survived the burial of theories with gravitational wave speeds $v \neq c$ from GW170817 \citep{ezquiaga_dark_2017}, and \cite{solaBransDickeGravityCosmological2019,solaBransDickeCosmologyLambda2020} show that it alleviates the $H_0$ and $S_8$ tensions \citep{perivolaropoulosChallengesCDMUpdate2022a}.